gohugoio/hugo/docs/content/overview/configuration.md

 ## Ignore files on build

-The following inside `config.toml` will ignore files ending with `.foo` and `.boo` when building with `hugo`.
+The following inside `config.toml` will ignore files ending with `.foo` and `.boo` when building with `hugo`:

 ```
 ignoreFiles = [ "\\.foo$", "\\.boo$" ]
 ```

-The above is is a list of Reqular Expressions, but note the escaping of the `\` to make TOML happy.
+The above is a list of Regular Expressions, but note the escaping of the `\` to make TOML happy.